I’m a caregiver, how do I take care of myself?

 How do I take care of myself?

-As a caregiver, taking responsibility for your well-being is not selfish, it is a vital part of managing your health, and the health of your loved one.
+As a caregiver, taking responsibility for your well-being is not selfish—it is a vital part of managing your health and the health of your loved one.
 Once you decide to make yourself a priority, there are many effective ways to manage self-care.

 • Recognize the warning signs, such as irritability, sleep problems, or forgetfulness.
-Don’t wait until you feel overwhelmed, act early to make changes.
+Don’t wait until you feel overwhelmed; act early to make changes.

 • Identify what you can and cannot change.
 Trying to change things that are out of your control, will only increase your stress and anxiety.
 Ask yourself, “What can I change?”
 Even the smallest change can make a difference.

-• Once you know why you are stressed and you know what you can and cannot change, act to reduce your stress and give yourself back a sense of control.
+• Once you know why you are stressed and what you can and cannot change, act to reduce your stress and give yourself a sense of control.
 It may be making time each day for a simple activity like walking, gardening, meditation, or spending some quality time talking to someone about how you are feeling.
 Identify what works for you.

 Quite your mind.
 Relaxation exercises such as meditation and mindfulness can greatly improve your state of mind.
 Studies show that meditation and deep breathing exercises can help you to feel calm and reduce anxiety.